 Firstly, it’s important to report any bullying to your manager or employer.
 They should then deal with the problem and those involved to avoid it from happening again.
 However, if they fail to do so then you may need to make a formal complaint.

-Not only can making a compensation claim get you the money and support you need, it can also help to make sure your employer takes action to avoid your colleagues experiencing the same problem.
+Harassment claims can get you the money and support you need to get your life back on track, it can also help to make sure your employer takes action to avoid your colleagues experiencing the same problem.

-Our solicitors will take all the impacts of the bullying into consideration when working out the amount of compensation you should receive.
-This means your settlement will include all the following and more:
+Your solicitor will take all the impacts of the bullying into consideration when working out the amount of compensation you should receive.

 If you’re still feeling unsure, you can find out more about what’s involved in the claims process here.